Photo by Zulfugar Karimov on Unsplash

 LinkedIn video is booming.
 Learn the optimal format, length, and posting strategy to grow your professional brand with video content.

-Why LinkedIn Video Works in 2026
+Why LinkedIn Video Works Differently Than Every Other Platform

 Optimal Video Format and Length